iarai/NeurIPS2019-traffic4cast/README.md

-# Traffic4cast benchmarks and submission utilities
+# Traffic4cast benchmarks and submission utilities for core competition.

 ## Introduction

-The aim of our core competition is to predict the next 3 images in our traffic movies, which encode the volume, speed and direction of observed traffic in each 100m x 100m grid within a 5min interval into an RGB pixel colour as described for Berlin, Istanbul and Moscow.
+The aim of our core competition is to predict the next 3 images (5 times on a given test day) in our traffic movies, which encode the volume, speed and direction of observed traffic in each 100m x 100m grid within a 5min interval into an RGB pixel colour, as described, for Berlin, Istanbul and Moscow.

 The submission format for the 5 sequences of 3 images in each day of the test set is a multi-dimensional array (tensor) of shape (5,3,495,436,3) and the objective function of all submitted tensors (one for each day